timoklimmer/ambre/README.md

 </p>

 Unlike other approaches, ambre identifies more than just columns and their influence on outcomes.
-Instead, it finds concrete value combinations leading to certain outcomes, accompanied by tangible statistics.
+Instead, it finds concrete value combinations, accompanied by tangible statistics.
 Because ambre analyzes on a very detailed level, while filtering out "the noise", it helps you to derive very precise and targeted business decisions and actions.

 **ambre helps find the needle in the haystack -- fast and actionable.**